MCUdude/MicroCore/README.md

 * They're pin compatible with the ATtiny25/45/85 family and often code compatible
 * Most [Arduino functions](https://www.arduino.cc/reference/en/) are supported by MicroCore
 * Support for the ultra light-weight and efficient [Urboot](https://github.com/stefanrueger/urboot) bootloader
-* Thanks to MicroCore you can fit a lot of high level code into 1024 bytes!
+* Thanks to MicroCore you can fit a lot of high-level code into 1024 bytes!

 ## Supported clock frequencies